Hong Kong votes for legislature with only loyalists approved | Politics

 Hong Kong votes for legislature with only loyalists approved

-Hong Kong was voting Sunday in the first election since Beijing amended the laws that reduced the number of directly elected lawmakers and vetted candidates to ensure that only those loyal to China can run.
+Hong Kong was voting Sunday in the first election since Beijing amended the laws to reduce the number of directly elected lawmakers and vet candidates to ensure that only those loyal to China can run.

 The semi-autonomous territory was rocked by pro-democracy protests in 2014 and 2019, but they were crushed by security forces, followed by the imposition of a sweeping national security law that silenced most of the city's opposition activists and led others to flee abroad.

+Hong Kong leader Carrie Lam visited a polling station Sunday morning and said she had "no particular expectation" about the turnout.

+"I would say that the government has not set any target for voter turnout rate, not for this election, not for previous elections, because there is a combination of factors that will affect the voter turnout rate in any election," she said.

-Constitutional and Mainland Affairs Minister Erick Tsang warned Saturday that foreign forces may be attempting to undermine the elections after overseas activists urged a boycott of the vote.
-Under the new election laws, incitement to boycott and casting invalid votes can lead up to three years in jail and a 200,000 Hong Kong dollar (USD 26,500) fine.
+Three protesters from the League of Social Democrats staged a small demonstration across the street from the polling station, chanting "I want real universal suffrage."
+Constitutional and Mainland Affairs Minister Erick Tsang warned that foreign forces may be attempting to undermine the elections after overseas activists urged a boycott of the vote.
+Under the new election laws, incitement to boycott and casting invalid votes can lead up to three years in jail and a 2,00,000 Hong Kong dollar (USD26,500) fine.

 Some 4.4 million residents are eligible to vote.
 The elections were originally scheduled to take place in September last year, but were postponed with authorities citing public health risks due to the pandemic.
 The decision was opposed by the pro-democracy camp, which accused the government of using the outbreak to delay the vote.